-As a young person growing up in Leeds it's important that you have the right to say what happens in the city and let people know when you think things could be improved.
+As a young person growing up in Leeds it's important that you have the right to say what happens in the city and to be able to let people know when you think things could be improved.

 From your streets to your schools, parks, youth activities, health and support services and much more - if you think you can help make things better then we can support you and give you platforms to do this.